Handbook

 Describe procedures to allow parents to submit comments of dissatisfaction with the Continuous Improvement Plan.
 (Sec.
 1116(c)(5))

 Oliver Elementary makes every effort to ensure that parents are full partners in the decisions that affect both children and families.
-Adequate training is provided for such areas as policy, curriculum, budget, school reform initiatives, safety, and personnel.
 Parental concerns are handled with respect and consideration.
 The Parental Involvement Plan, which is included in the Student Handbook, is distributed to parents for review.
 After reviewing the plan, concerns and questions may be forwarded to the principal or committee members for consideration.
 The procedures to allow parents to submit comments of dissatisfaction with the Continuous Improvement Plan includes submitting a written document to the principal or the committee members through a letter or email.
 In addition, Annual Parent Surveys also provide an opportunity for parents to submit comments of concerns.

 Describe how the school will build capacity for parental involvement including how parents will be encouraged to become equal partners in the education of their children?
 (See ESSA Sec.
 1116, requirements for building capacity and parental and family engagement.)
 To ensure effective involvement of parents and to support a partnership among the school, parents, and the community to improve student academic achievement, our school: Shall provide materials and training to help parents to work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parental involvement.